EvanForsythe/BB485/week03.md

 ![phy01](/Images/Week03/phy01.png)

 Phylogenetic trees can be visualized in many different ways.
-We will be become familiar with the paranthetical format used to store phylogentic tree infromation in text, newick format.
+Phylogentic tree infromation is stored and processed on computers in paranthetical text format **(newick format)**.
+Newick format is generally not very 'human readable', so we can use different software to depict the same information in the human-readable tree diagram we're used to seeing.

 ![phy04](/Images/Week03/phy04.png)